Trigeminal Neuralgia in Multiple Sclerosis

 How Is Trigeminal Neuralgia Diagnosed?

 Because facial pain can be caused by many different conditions, other disorders should also be ruled out before trigeminal neuralgia is diagnosed.
-Other disorders that cause facial pain, for example, are post-herpetic neuralgia (nerve pain following an outbreak of shingles), cluster headaches, and temporomandibular joint disorder (TMJ), which causes pain and dysfunction in the jaw.
+Other disorders that cause facial pain include:

 Trigeminal neuralgia is also often mistaken for dental pain.
 This can lead to unnecessary (and irreversible) procedures like tooth extractions, root canals, and even procedures to reposition the jaw.